 The Data Protection Commission reported on all audit matters to the Audit Committee in the Department of Justice and Equality.
-The Audit Committee in the Department of Justice and Equality met 4 times in the period from 25 May 2018 to 31 December 2018.
+The Audit Committee in the Department of Justice and Equality met 5 times for the year ended 31st December 2019.
 The Senior Management Committee of the Data Protection Commission acted as the Risk Committee for the organisation.
-Senior managers from the office attended a standing governance meeting with the Department of Justice and Equality in 2018 at which audit and risk issues relating to the DPC were discussed.
+Senior managers from the office attended a standing governance meeting with the Department of Justice and Equality in 2019 at which audit and risk issues relating to the DPC were discussed.

-During 2018, the Internal Audit Unit of the Department of Justice and Equality carried out an audit on financial and other controls in the Data Protection Commission, in line with its annual programme of audits.
+During 2019, the Internal Audit Unit of the Department of Justice and Equality carried out audits on financial and other controls in the Data Protection Commission, in line with its annual programme of audits.

 The Data Protection Commission's senior management team implemented a risk management policy which set out its risk appetite, the risk management processes in place and details the roles and responsibilities of staff in relation to risk.
-The policy was issued to all staff working within the Data Protection Commission's risk management policies, of the necessity to alert management of emerging risks and control weaknesses and to assume responsibility for risks and controls within their own area of work.
+The policy was issued to all DPC staff informing them of the necessity to alert management of emerging risks and control weaknesses and to assume responsibility for risks and controls within their own area of work.